Best budget telescopes in 2023: cost-effective telescopes for stargazers

 No backup if the phone dies

-Unlike go-to motorised mounts, this one does not move electronically and the user is still required to physically move the telescope.
-If a fully motorised unit is what you’re after, this isn’t the telescope for you, but it does give the users more physical connection with the instrument, especially whilst being guided by the software.
-The software tells you if objects are ‘City Viewable' or 'Dark Sky Viewable', too, so you don't waste your time looking for something you won't be able to see.
+Note, though, that unlike go-to motorised mounts, this one does not move electronically and the user is still required to physically move the telescope.
+If a fully motorised unit is what you’re after, this isn’t the telescope for you, but it does give your more physical connection with the instrument, especially whilst being guided by the software.
+The software tells you if objects are ‘City Viewable' or 'Dark Sky Viewable', too, so you don't waste your time looking for something you can't see.

 Magnifications (with eyepieces supplied): 33x and 66x